This blog post uses affiliate links denoted by ( * ).

-One of our favourite places on the resort to spend time in the Lounge has indoor and outdoor sitting, a serene environment, stellar service, and various meals offered throughout the day.
-This, mostly white and green, space became an extension of our room where we had breakfast, ate macaroons, and lived our best champaign life.
+One of our favourite places on the resort was the 13th-floor Lounge.
+The lounge has indoor and outdoor sitting, a serene environment, stellar service, and various meals offered throughout the day.
+This, mostly white and green, space became an extension of our room.
+Here we had breakfast, ate macaroons, and lived our best champagne life.

-Eating at the resort can be a little tricky: some restaurants are closed on various days of the week, the buffet is closed a couple of times during the day, and there is nowhere to get food 24/7 so if you’re hungry after 10 pm room service is the only way (average wait is 30-40 min).
+Eating at the resort can be a little tricky: some restaurants are closed on various days of the week, and the buffet is closed a couple of times during the day.
+There is nowhere to get food 24/7 so if you’re hungry after 10 pm room service is the only way.
+The average wait was 30-40 min so there were times the last person standing had to finish dinner for two.
 On certain nights the dinner is served outside in a fun and festive style with a Mexican buffet and a show.
-The restaurants located inside all have dress code so flip-flops are only okay on the pool level.
+The restaurants located inside all have dress codes so flip-flops are only okay on the pool level.

-Yuu, an Asian restaurant is precisely that – a variety of all types of Asian food from curry to sushi; soy sauce is poured per person on request, and sashimi is basically grilled fish thinly sliced.
-On a different level is Gulietta, an Italian restaurant and one I liked the least: portions are very small and the menu is very confused.
+Yuu, an Asian restaurant is precisely that – a variety of all types of Asian food from curry to sushi.
+Soy sauce is poured per person on request, and sashimi is basically grilled fish thinly sliced.
+On a different floor is the restaurant Gulietta.
+This is an Italian restaurant and one I liked the least: portions are very small and the menu is very confusing.
 The Buffet has a wide range of options from different cuisines with gluten and dairy-free alternatives.
 In the afternoon they make snacks by the pool and at night you can watch the show from the patio.

 The nightly entertainment features a handful of dancers, some circus acts, live bands, and cultural performances.
-The Risky Show is what we saw on the first night and it ended with me getting a lap-dance, in front of my mother – I was famous on the resort by the end of day one.
+The Risky Show is what we saw on the first night and it ended with me getting a lap dance.
+In front of my mother – I was famous on the resort by the end of day one.
 When everyone forgot about that I brought a coconut to the pool which for some reason was almost as scandalously appealing as the sandwich lap dance.
 I guess getting your five minutes of fame on the resort is much easier than in LA (not that I was looking for it).